aoueon/breadcrumbs-by-instinct/readme.md

 ### License

-Use this plugin freely for personal or commercial projects.
+This plugin is released under a GPL license.
+Read more [here](http://www.gnu.org/licenses/gpl-2.0.html])

-Plugin built by Raoul Simionas for Aniomalia.
+Plugin built by Raoul Simionas for [Aniomalia](https://aniomalia.com/).